 The fit comes in pretty average, with a nice and long back length, but the jacket does have more of a trim cut, so those that consistently throw on a thicker mid layer may need to size up.
 Large hand pockets are mesh lined, and because the jacket lacks pit zips, unzipping the pockets is the only form of ventilation.
 The warmer feeling interior thus does not make the Watertight II a great option for high output activities, such as a quick peak summit.
 Overall, the look is very clean, and Columbia offers the jacket in a number of color options.
 For the casual user, it’s all the jacket you need.

-See the Columbia Watertight II
+See the Men's Columbia Watertight II See the Women's Columbia Acadia II

 Weight: 11.11 oz.